wentingjiang2022/advanced_analytics_kul/README.md

 ## Assignment 1: Predictive Modeling for Airbnb Properties

-This chapter presents the findings of the first assignment, where a predictive model was developed to estimate the "price per night" of Airbnb properties in Belgium.
-The chapter includes the competition results and evaluation metrics.
+Hwere we develop a predictive model to estimate the "price per night" of Airbnb properties in Belgium.
+The notebooks present our process of EDA, feature engineering and model evaluation.

 ## Assignment 2: Deep Learning for Image Classification